 To work out how much we will be paid, we multiply the amount we’ll get in USD by the currency conversion rate.
 So, in cell C2, we type

 =B2*D2.
 Remember, you can click cells instead of manually entering their coordinates.
 This shows us how much we’ll be paid for $100 worth of work.

 See the blue box at the bottom right of the cell we selected?
 We can drag this down to apply the same formula to the rest of the table.
 However, if we do this, Google Sheets will think we want to compare the cell below the first payment with the cell below the currency conversion cell, which will give us an error!

-To fix this, we need to edit the formula so it reads
+To fix this, we need to edit the formula so that it reads

 How to Set a Historic Currency Conversion Rate

-If you enter this formula and your conversions suddenly break, you need not worry.
-This is because using the date feature shunts the conversion rate across a few cells.
+If you enter this formula, and your conversions suddenly break, you need not worry, as using the date feature shunts the conversion rate across a few cells.
 As such, you’ll need to update the cell formula to point to the rate’s new location.